The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 Best hardtail MTB grip

 The GE1 grips by Ergon have an ergonomic design, a cut-out skeleton that makes their shape unique and noticeably less radical than other grips.
-The ergonomics take some of the stress off the muscle used for grips to reduce arm pump while creating a wide contact area for your hands.ย
+The ergonomics take some of the stress off the grip muscles, reducing arm pump, while creating a wide contact area for your hands.

-The Ergon GE1 Evo grips are an intelligent way of turning your riding position and you can change your hand position about the handlebar because the cushioning is counterbalanced to the central sleeve that slides the bar.
+The Ergon GE1 Evo grips are an intelligent way to adjust your riding position, and you can change your hand position on the handlebar because the cushioning is counterbalanced by the central sleeve that slides the bar.

 The Ergon G1 directs you to ride with your elbows out while creating a better riding position for aggressive trail and enduro riding.